 Corporate, Service and Project Risks are captured within a Risk Register.
 We use "Web Based Risk Register Software", which allows Departments to input, access, maintain and manage Service and Project Risks.
-The Corporate Risk Register is reported to the Audit Committee.
+The Corporate Risk Register is reported and reviewed by the Governance and Audit Committee every six months.
 A Review of Risk Management Arrangements was carried out by Wales Audit Office during 2018/19, where proposals for improvements were made to strengthen the arrangements in place.
 An action plan has been completed to implement the improvements.